ivoleitao/stash/README.md

 | `AccessedExpiryPolicy` | Whenever the cache is created or accessed the configured duration is appended to the current time. |
 | `ModifiedExpiryPolicy` | Whenever the cache is created or updated the configured duration is appended to the current time. |
 | `TouchedExpiryPolicy` | Whenever the cache is created, accessed or updated the configured duration is appended to the current time. |

-When the cache expires it's possible to automate the fetching of a new value from the system of records, through the `cacheLoader` mechanism.
-The user can provide a `CacheLoader` function that should retrieve a new value for the specified key e.g. `store.cache(cacheLoader: (key) => ...)`.
-Note that this function must return a `Future`.

 ### Eviction Policies